Jack and Kay in 2001

 Where Did The Towers Go?

 I just finished reading Where Did The Towers Go: The evidence of directed free-energy technology on 9/11 by Dr. Judy Wood.
-The book examines 9/11 evidence rarely discussed in the mainstream media, such as: The rubble pile was not remotely … Continue reading
+The book examines 9/11 evidence rarely discussed in the mainstream media, such as: The rubble pile was not remotely big … Continue reading

 Posted in History, Reading, Science